jiahuitan36/WaiEatThere/README.md

   * Creation of a ‘Top rated’ list in the menu, which consists of the top few best rated food

 ## Usage
-To start the telebot, add @captsupperbot (to be confirmed) to a group.
+To start the telebot, add @captsuppertest3bot to a group.

-Then, execute `\start` and toggle between the buttons
+Then, execute `\startorder` and toggle between the buttons

 ## Notes
 * Only one bot can be ran in each group at any one time
 * Each person can only order if he/she does not have any outstanding payment incurred from previous orders

+## Link to more detailed README
+Link to README: